Jordansix/Semantic-html/README.md

 I deleted div in the header and just put it as header cause div in the header was not relevent.

 After I had to deleted the .class element on all the headers in css style shhet because I deleted the div earlier and it was unnecessary to keep the . class elenemt.

+Changed the div in line 13 & 25 to nav type.